What Are Anorectal and Pelvic Floor Dysfunction?

 - Urinary or fecal incontinence (loss of bladder or bowel control)

-How Are Anorectal and Pelvic Floor Dysfunction Treated?
+How Are Anorectal and Pelvic Floor Dysfunction Treated in NJ?

 In the majority of cases, anorectal dysfunction—as well as overall pelvic floor dysfunction—can be successfully treated without surgical intervention.